Electro-Spanish Ken Roberts

+The Ken Roberts is an early model of the electric guitar made by Electro-Spanish, the precursor to the Rickenbacker brand.
+The first electric instrument to be named after an endorser, the Ken Roberts model anticipated several features that would become popular in future electric guitar design, like the use of a vibrato bridge and a neck joined to the body at a higher fret to aid access to higher notes.

 History

 Produced between 1931–1938, the instrument line was officially released in 1935 and was terminated in 1938.
 It is estimated that less than 50 total quantity were produced & sold between 1935–1938.
 Less than 10 are known to survive as of 2017.
 It was the first electric guitar to offer players an extended neck that joined the body at the 17th fret, enabling extended playability on the 22 fret neck; a design element that persists in the current day electric guitar.
 Another key element found on the Electro-Spanish Ken Roberts, was the stock equipped hand-operated “Vib-rola” vibrato device produced by patent holder Clayton Doc Kauffman.

 Historical significance

 The Rickenbacker Electro-Spanish Ken Roberts was revolutionary for its time.
 Its design elements set precedence for future electric guitars development in particular Fender and Les Paul who would later utilize the Doc Kauffman vibrola on his early "log" prototypes and personal signature models.
 The Electro-Spanish Ken Roberts was designed to play standing up vertical with a strap, as practiced in modern electric guitar performance.
 Concurrently with Rickenbacker's Spanish guitars, Hawaiian "lap-steel" instruments were also produced.